 ANU walk directions

-The Australian National University features some of Canberra's oldest and newest buildings, quirky sculptures and beautiful green spaces - this walk shows you the highlights.
-There are some good off leash opportunities but considerable on leash walking may be required depending on traffic and if sports games are in progress.
-However the grounds and roads are virtually deserted on weekends, public holidays and outside university term time.
+The Australian National University features some of Canberra's oldest and newest buildings including some of our favourite architecture, quirky sculptures and beautiful green spaces - this walk shows you the highlights.
+This is an on-leash only walk however there is plenty of stimulation for our dogs with pungent, copious 'wabbit' smells and the challenge of negotiating stairs, bridges and different surfaces.
 With so much to explore, you could easily spend over 90 minutes on this walk.
 To find out more about the ANU's heritage buildings, go to the ANU heritage site.
 To find out more about ANU's sculptures, download the ANU sculptures brochure.

 Start/Finish - End of Marcus Clarke Street (nearest the lake)